 They’ll stay in that limbo all evening, he’s certain, and upon sober consideration it’s all for the best.
 Things rarely work out like a Linklater drama; in real life, you’d probably come off as a creep.
 A stranger in a park observes your neutral behavior, projects onto it layers of hidden intent (“wanting,” “feigned,” “dance”), and decides to start a conversation—what would you call it, Sherlock?
 Still he finds an irrational camaraderie in these wordless exchanges.
 Like she’s asking “No, you first: What are you doing here?”

-In the ten days since he was rushed to Wuhan on business, he hadn’t seen a single foreigner up till now: not on his flight, or the client’s HQ, or the luxury hotel in which he’s been dutifully stowed.
+In the ten days since he was rushed to Wuhan on business, he hadn’t seen a single foreigner until now: not on his flight, or the client’s HQ, or the luxury hotel in which he’s been dutifully stowed.
 Even at the tourist traps on his rare evenings off, not a soul brushing past him who wasn’t Chinese.
 And it shouldn’t matter—it doesn’t, he knows it.
 He has no more in common with this woman than anyone else in the park.
 But after ten days of silence, what you know starts to slip.
 You begin observing yourself in the passive third person, your life a collection of verbal clichés.
 “Alone in a crowd.”
 “A boat against the current.”
 “Not all those who wander are lost.”
 Fodder for a brooding Tumblr page.
 Mundane activities, like throwing on a coat and scrounging for dinner, take on a certain elevated, literary hue.
 A wrong turn at a stoplight becomes a meditative journey.
 A fumbled transaction at the cash register opens up some gaping ravine, between outside and inside, between you and the space you inhabit.
 Your fundamental loneliness becomes blown up, permanent.
 Like you’ve always been drifting, just like this evening.
 Like you aren’t 18 hours away from boarding a $4k flight home on some international corporation’s dime.
 Like you aren’t walking the exact route suggested to you, in impeccable English, by the hotel concierge while drawing an oval with a Sharpie on a foldable map.

 No, tonight Daniel’s a martyr, a protagonist, a metonym; a spiritual nomad barreling through the unknowable dark.
 And he wants to think she’s sharing it, that pilgrimatic ache.
 To see her Nikon as a talisman that heals invisibility; her expression as a curled half-smile and not a vacant stare.
 To find in these awkward glances not the random intersection of two rotating rays, but an intentional, sacred communion.
 This is my body.
 This is my blood.